ducphattran/ethereum-charity-crowdfunding/README.md

 * Lite Server

 # Installation
-After finishing to pull the project, run this command to install dependencies:
+Firstly, open the terminal and run the below command to install dependencies:

 ```
 npm install
 ```

-If you had any error while running above command about **node-gyp**, **python** and **Windows Build Tool**, then run these following commands:
+If you had any errors while running above command about **node-gyp**, **python** and **Windows Build Tool**, then run these following commands:

 * To install **node-gyp**
 ```